MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-reset.md

 - Applies to: Windows 10, version 1809 and later (remote reset)

 Windows Autopilot Reset takes the device back to a business-ready state, allowing the next user to sign in and get productive quickly and simply.
 Specifically, Windows Autopilot Reset:
-- removes personal files, apps, and settings
+- Removes personal files, apps, and settings.
-- reapplies a device’s original settings
+- Reapplies a device’s original settings.
-- maintains the device's identity connection to Azure AD
+- Maintains the device's identity connection to Azure AD.
-- maintains the device's management connection to Intune
+- Maintains the device's management connection to Intune.

 The Windows Autopilot Reset process automatically keeps information from the existing device: